 11. What made you join our organization?

-When you know why they joined, you'll be able to understand better what kind of services and products they're looking for. ** This question also provides valuable information about whether your organization's mission statement is clear and whether the value proposition resonates with potential members.
+When you know why they joined, you'll be able to understand better what kind of services they're looking for.
+This question also provides valuable information about whether your organization's mission statement is clear and whether the value proposition resonates with potential members.

 Ask this survey question at the end of each event or service.
 Have someone on staff who can read and record answers.
 Online survey tools can create your surveys with custom templates.
 Ask open-ended questions that prompt them to share their thoughts.